graphql-aspnet/graphql-aspnet.github.io/docs/controllers/actions.md

 </div>
 <br/>

 No where in our code have we told GraphQL about `Cake` or `Donut`.
-When it goes to parse the query it will try to validate that graph types exist named `Cake` and `Donut` to ensure the fields in the fragments are valid but won't be able to.
+When it goes to parse the fragments declared in the query it will try to validate that graph types exist named `Cake` and `Donut` to ensure the fields in the fragments are valid, since we've never declared those graph types it won't be able to.

-In most cases, GraphQL ASP.NET doesn't care specifically about what objects a single method may return, it cares about being able to map `INTERFACE` graph types to `OBJECT` graph types at runtime.
-There are a number of ways to indicate these relationships in your code in order to generate your schema correctly.
+There are a number of ways to indicate these required relationships in your code in order to generate your schema correctly.

 #### Add OBJECT Types Directly to the Action Method